Cabra-coder/financedesk/README.md

-# FinanceDesk — React Artifact (v4)
+# FinanceDesk w/ 2 different versions currently

 A personal finance application built as a single-file React artifact for Claude's artifact environment.
 Stock screener, individual stock research, portfolio manager, and event calendar targeting ASX, NYSE, and NASDAQ.
+Additional features to be added over time.
+Currently (27/3/26) the Pythin version is the one being advanced.

 ## Features